camunda/camunda-docs-manual/content/update/minor/720-to-721/_index.md

 1. For administrators: [Spring Boot Starter and Run logs admin user information on `DEBUG` level](#spring-boot-starter-and-run-logs-admin-user-information-on-debug-level)
 1. For developers: [Update Java External Task Client's Apache HttpClient to version 5](#update-java-external-task-client-s-apache-httpclient-to-version-5)
 1. For developers: [Changed trigger order of built-in task listeners](#changed-trigger-order-of-built-in-task-listeners)
+1. For administrators and developers: [Cockpit's process definition like search changed to case-insensitive](#cockpit-s-process-definition-like-search-changed-to-case-insensitive)

 This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda Platform 7.21.